markjprice/cs14net10/docs/ch01-polyglot-notebooks.md

 > If a newer version of the .NET Interactive engine is available, you might have to wait for it to uninstall the older version and install the newer one.

 6. Navigate to **View** | **Output** and select **Polyglot Notebook : diagnostics** in the drop-down list.
 Please be patient.
 It can take a few minutes for the notebook to appear because it must start up a hosting environment for .NET.
-If nothing happens after a few minutes, then close Visual Studio Code and restart it.
+If nothing happens after a few minutes, then close VS Code and restart it.

 7. Once the Polyglot Notebooks extension is downloaded and installed, the OUTPUT window diagnostics will show that a kernel process has started (your process numbers will be different from the output below), as shown in the following output:
 ```